lsp-plugins/lsp-tk-lib/README.md

 * Dialogs:
   * FileDialog - widget for selecting files for load/save operations.
   * MessageBox - widget for displaying popup messages.
-* 2D graph rendering:
+* 2D graph widgets for rendering graphs and plots:
-  * Graph - widget for rendering 2D graphical data.
+  * Graph - widget for rendering 2D graphical data (graphs and plots).
   * GraphAxis - axis on a graph widget.
   * GraphDot - dot on a graph widget.
   * GraphFrameBuffer - frame buffer for drawing on the graph widget.